Siouxland Forecast: January 19, 2020

 Then tonight we will fall below zero again to a low of -11 by tomorrow morning with skies becoming partly cloudy overnight.

-As always, tune into KCAU 9 News tonight at 5:30 and 10 p.m. see when that warm up is coming our way, and how much more precipitation is on the way for this week.
+As always, tune into KCAU 9 News tonight at 10 p.m. see when that warm up is coming our way, and how much more precipitation is on the way for this week.